MERNCraft/Nail-It/docs/md/11-variables-with-const-and-let.md

 <details class="tip" open>
 <summary>Use `const` when possible</summary>
-Your code will work faster (and your end-users will be happier) if you declare your variables `const` every time you can.
+Your code will work faster (and your end-users will be happier, even if they don't notice it) if you declare your variables `const` every time you can.

 </details>